Forecasting in Pharmaceutical Industry (Patient-Level) – Part 1

 Converting Patient Numbers to Revenue

 Once we have calculated the number of potential patients our next step is to translate a patient number into volume and then into revenues.
-I am not taking compliance and prescribed days into account here for simplicity but it can be used for a more sophisticated model.
+I am not considering compliance and prescribed days here for simplicity, but you can use them for a more sophisticated model.

 Let us assume that our drug will be administered through a vial.
 Then we can use the below formula for conversion: